jph83405/Arduino/Winning_Hackathon_Design/README.md

 Folder contains code for the SAVIOR robot that won UNT Dallas Hackathon State Farm Challenge.
-For more information contact jpheimerl@gmail.com
+For more information contact jpheimerl@gmail.com.
+Note the sound sensor file is more than just a sound sensor, it's a sensor package used to reconstruct a heat map that details possible survivor locations in a natural disaster.